mirulnasir/powerfilter/README.md

 ### Your Task

 Your task is to create a web application that allows users to view, search and perform complex filters on product data.
-As a user, I want to quickly filter products, create custom views, save filters and share them with my team.
+As a user, I want to quickly filter product attributes, create custom views, save filters and share them with my team.

 You have a list of mock apis that you can use to get the data you need.
 As these are mock apis, you can skip the Create / Update / Delete operations.